Kizzer2003/GrabHost/README.md

 V3
 - Coming Soon...

+V2.5
+- Introduced an automatic host kicker for if the player already has host token spoofing enabled or if the player encounters issues with the easy host feature.
+This does not work when the player is not the host.
+- Fixed the bug that prevented the easy host feature from successfully stopping when toggled off
+- Temporarily modified the kick function until a full rework is done in V3 (text such as "You are now the host" does not work currently but this should be fixed in V3)
+- Slightly modified timings to prevent unnecessary bugs from occuring

 V2.3
 - Added an updater button (if it struggles to download then make an issue on Github)